RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/42-LUK.md

 <sup>50</sup> He said to the woman, “Your faith has saved you.
 Go in peace.”

 > - <sup>a</sup> 12.
-The phrase “only born” is from the Greek word “ μονογενη ”, which is sometimes translated “only begotten” or “one and only”.
+The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”.
 > - <sup>b</sup> 27.
 Malachi 3:1

 ## Chapter 8